JimLynx/fundpin/docs/TESTING.md

 ### Blog Description page

 - Clicked on Social Media share buttons, and all open up relevant sharing (external link) options in a new browser tab. (_The Facebook button does not open relevant page, but rather shares the main site url - mentioned in README under 'Known Issues'_).
-- Clicked 'Post a Comment' button with no text in the textfield, and correct error message displays for the required field.
+- Clicked 'Post a Comment' button with no text in the text field, and correct error message displays for the required field.
-- Entered a comment/text in the textfield and clicked 'Post a Comment' button.
+- Entered a comment/text in the text field and clicked 'Post a Comment' button.
   - page refreshes, and the number of comments increments as expected, as well as the username, comment and date appearing correctly.
   - Django success message is displayed, including a list of orders currently on the cart.
 - Once logged in as a Superuser, the 'Update' and 'Delete' buttons are visible.